How to Open a Mobile Bar: Starting a Mobile Bar Business Steps

 Write Your Mobile Bar's Business Plan

 First things first: you need a business plan.
 Every aspiring entrepreneur who’s planning to start a new business should have one.
-A restaurant business plan is the blueprint that outlines your entire vision, and it explains in detail how your business will take shape and operate.
+A mobile bar business plan is the blueprint that outlines your entire vision, and it explains in detail how your business will take shape and operate.

-What should a bar or restaurant business plan contain?
-It should describe the essential elements of your business, like your location, target market, business structure, key team members, sample menus, and marketing strategy.
-Once you open, you don’t have to adhere to every detail — maybe you’ll break even in 28 months instead of exactly two years — but making a plan helps you identify holes in your business model that you can repair before you even get started to save yourself a lot of money and aggravation further on down the road.
+Once you open, you don’t have to adhere to every detail, but making a plan helps you identify holes in your business model that you can repair before you even get started — saving yourself a lot of money and aggravation further on down the road.

 Secure Funding and Loans

-With any startup, it’s important to set yourself up with the necessary licenses and permits.
-A mobile bartending business requires a different set of paperwork than a brick-and-mortar bar.
+With any startup, it’s important to obtain all the necessary licenses and permits to operate legally.
+A mobile bartending business requires a different set of paperwork than a brick-and-mortar bar, so look into the local requirements on a municipal and state level before you get ahead of yourself and plan your grand opening.

-In order to serve alcoholic beverages, you will need a liquor license (and maybe even a portable bar license as well).
-This is issued by your city and, like the business license, the cost of this depends on where you live and the size of your business, so check with your local liquor board.
-If you plan to serve food, you’ll need a food service license, issued by your city or county health department, and food service permits for your employees, issued by your state.
-And finally, you’ll need a mobile food truck license, also issued by your city.
+If you plan to serve food, you’ll need a food service license, typically issued by your city or county health department, and food service permits for your employees, often issued by your state.
+You will likely also need a mobile food truck license, also often issued by your city.
 This may require you to secure other permits.
 Information can be found on your city’s website.

 Taxes, DBA and EIN